pqmcgill/wikiQuiki/README.md

 ## running wikiQuiki

-serve the public folder over localhost replacing <PORT> with the port you'd like to serve the app on
+serve the public folder over localhost replacing &lt;PORT&gt; with the port you'd like to serve the app on

     cd public/
-    python -m SimpleHTTPServer <PORT>
+    python -m SimpleHTTPServer &lt;PORT&gt;

 then navigate to the following url in your browser, again replacing <PORT> with your port